Voor de beste ervaring schakelt u JavaScript in en gebruikt u een moderne browser!

 Trains skills such as reading and writing policy advisory reports, management and leadership, and organisation, and is meant for students with a broad interest in current affairs, social issues, policy, management and entrepreneurship.
 This major is offered by the Athena Institute of the VU.

 Trains skills needed in interdisciplinary environments by tackling real business or societal cases with external partners.
-This Tesla minor has recently been developed by the Institute for Interdisciplinary Studies at the Faculty of Science.
+This minor Collective Futures has recently been developed by the Institute for Interdisciplinary Studies at the Faculty of Science.

 Accreditation and academic title